patricia92fa/ds-algorithms-notes/README.md

     for c in range(cols):
         live_neighbours = 0
         for d in dirs:
-            # use a temp var to store neighbours
             #### DO NOT MODIFY THE ITERATOR ####
             n_row, n_col = r + d[0], c + d[1]
             if 0 <= n_row < rows and 0 <= n_col < cols and (board[n_row][n_col] in [-1, 1]):